Goodwood Festival of Speed: Other

-In 2018, for the first time at the Festival - as part of the Future Lab exhibition - a driverless Roborace racing car negotiated the course, and a virtual passenger seat experience was made available online.
+In 2018, for the first time at the Festival – as part of the Future Lab exhibition – a driverless Roborace racing car negotiated the course, and a virtual passenger seat experience was made available online.
 In 2019, the car made an official run in 66.96 seconds.

-Other events
+FOS events contain balcony moments where motorsports stars are interviewed on the Goodwood House balcony to celebrate their career and the festival of speed.
+Notable balcony moments include the MotoGP legends, Red Bull Racing, and seven F1 World Champions.

+Sister event

 The Festival of Speed has a sister event, the Goodwood Revival Meeting.
 This event, normally held in early September, relives the glory days of motor racing at the Goodwood Motor Racing Circuit.

 Incidents

 There have been two fatal accidents at the event.

 The first was during its inaugural meeting in 1993, when vintage racing motorcyclist Chas Guy was killed in practice following the completion of the course when his Vincent motorcycle developed a steering wobble known as a tank slapper, throwing the rider into a tree.
 Since then, motorcycles are not timed for their run.

-In 2000, driver John Dawson-Damer lost control of his Lotus 63, and crashed into the finish line gantry, killing himself and marshal Andrew Carpenter.
-Another marshal, Steve Tarrant, survived but sustained serious injuries to the lower part of his right leg.
+In 2000, driver John Dawson-Damer lost control of his Lotus 63, and crashed into the finish line gantry, killing himself, a marshal Andrew Carpenter, and seriously injuring another, Steve Tarrant, who sustained serious injuries, including the loss of his leg.

 Central display

-Aston Martin set up a central display for the first FOS in 1993.
+Aston Martin set up a central display for the first Festival of Speed in 1993.
 Since 1997, the display erected on the lawn in front of Goodwood House has been designed by the sculptor Gerry Judah.
 The displays honoured car marques until 2017, when for the first time it honoured a career, that of Bernie Ecclestone.
 This is a list of the temporary monuments:

+Appearances in media

+A Goodwood Festival of Speed event is available in Gran Turismo 6 with both the 2014 and 2015 central displays shown, and the nearby Goodwood Motor Circuit track is available in Gran Turismo Sport and Gran Turismo 7.
+ITV gives live coverage throughout the weekend and Sky Sports simulcast the Sunday show.
+As of 2019 it is also streamed on YouTube.

-Hillclimb Shootout Winners
+Winners (Hillclimb Shootout)

 The Hill Climb Shootout or The Sunday Shootout, is an event during the Goodwood Festival of Speed in which a selection of drivers with the fastest Hillclimb times of the weekend compete to get to the finish line the fastest.